home loans

 Poorly Documented Loan Problems.
 Consider the example of a child who is given a loan by his mother of $20,000 to buy a home.
 When the mother dies, the unpaid amounts on the loan are still an asset in the mom’s estate.
 If the loan is not repaid and there are no instructions in the mom’s Will to count the loan against the child’s inheritance, there are several disagreements that can result, such as: (a) what was the interest rate on the loan and how to calculate the exact amount owed, (b) whether the debt is counted against only the borrowing child’s share of the mom’s estate, and (c) how repayments are to be made.
 Loans should be in writing, and the repayment schedule should be outlined.

 Keeping Your Planning Updated.
 With regard to the parents’ own estate planning, it must be understood that a loan is not a gift, and the amount owed on the loan remains an asset of the parents’ estate.
 Accordingly, an executor (or trustee) is under a legal requirement to collect the outstanding obligation.
 Even if a loan was made to a family member, the loan must be repaid.
-Be sure that your estate plan takes this into account.
+Be sure that your estate plan takes this into account for Family Loans.

 Parents as Co-Signers